genepattern/RandomForest/docs/tutorial.md

 # RandomForest (Non-GPU)

 **Description**: The following is a GenePattern module written in Python 3.
-It performs random forest classification on user-input feature and target data files using Scikit-learn's RandomForestClassifier (v1.2).
+It performs random forest classification on feature and target data files and outputs prediction results.
+It uses Scikit-learn's RandomForestClassifier (v1.2).
 Also includes several optional parameters for specifying the classification algorithm process.
 This module/repo serves as a foundation for implementing the cuML-based GPU Random Forest Classifier.

 **Author**: Omar Halawa, GenePattern Team @ Mesirov Lab - UCSD